-We all are grateful to Professor A. DeBenedictis, Simon Fraser University for several valuable suggestions.
+We all are grateful to Professor A. DeBenedictis, Simon Fraser University, for several valuable suggestions.
 FR and SR are thankful to the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India for providing Visiting Associateship under which a part of this work was carried out.
 Research of DD is funded by the C.V.
 Raman Postdoctoral Fellowship (Reg.
 No. R(IA)CVR-PDF/2020/222) from the Department of Physics, Indian Institute of Science.
 SRC would like to thank the Southern Federal University (SFedU) for financial support (Grant No. P-VnGr/21-05-IF).
 The presentation of the manuscript in `Can strange stars mimic dark energy stars?' with arXiv: 1611.02253 is a part of the present article with revised authorships and version~\cite{Gram}.